GitHub Copilot vs Tabnine: Security, Privacy, Pricing (2026)

 Tabnine's Training Approach

 Tabnine trains on permissively licensed open source code only, avoiding copyleft licenses that might create legal complications.
 Enterprise customers can train models exclusively on their own code, creating a clean IP chain.
-This approach reduces legal risk compared to tools trained on all public code regardless of license.
+This reduces legal risk compared to tools trained on all public code regardless of license.

 Privacy in Practice